Crypto Prices Today: Bitcoin Up to $20K | Al Bawaba

-It's a green day in the crypto market today with bitcoin, world's largest cryptocurrency, trading at $20,069 at the time of writing.
+The crypto market today is trading in green with bitcoin, world's largest cryptocurrency, trading at $20,103 at the time of writing.

-The worldwide crypto market capitalization is currently $964.97 billion, increasing 1.20% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $72.97 billion, which makes a 0.43% increase.
+The worldwide crypto market capitalization is currently $959.42 billion, decreasing 0.19% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $57.45 billion, which makes a 0.66% decrease.

 Bitcoin and Crypto Prices